vamsi-op/Zombie-Survival-Game/README.md

 ## Credits

-Created as a learning project for game development with Pygame.
+Created as a learning project for game development with Pygame and part of submission of #AmazonQDevCLI.